-Collection of The Moscow Kremlin State Historical and Cultural Museum and Heritage Site comprises over sixty thousand historical, cultural and artistic monuments.
-Only three and a half thousand items are exhibited at the museum’s permanent displays.
+Collection of The Moscow Kremlin State Historical and Cultural Museum and Heritage Site comprises over one hundred sixty thousand historical, cultural and art pieces.
+There are only nine thousand objects on display in the permanent exhibition of the museum.

-The overall chronological frames are rather wide – from the late 3rd millennium B.C. to nowadays.
-The main part of the Museum funds belongs to the period of the Russian Middle Ages and Modern history.
+The overall chronological frame is rather wide – from the end of the 3rd millennium B.C. to the present.
+The main part of the museum’s collections belongs to the period of the Russian medieval and modern history.

-The peculiarity of the Moscow Kremlin Museums’ collection comes from the history of its origin.
-The collection is based on values that had been preserved for centuries in the Treasury of Moscow Grand Princes and Tsars in the Kremlin.
-Dynastic regalia was used during festive court ceremonies, such as coronations, receptions of foreign ambassadors and ceremonial processions of the sovereigns.
+The peculiarity of the Moscow Kremlin Museums’ collection lies in the history of its origin.
+The collection is based on treasures preserved for centuries in the Treasury of Moscow Grand Princes and Tsars in the Kremlin.
+Dynastic regalia were used at festive court ceremonies, such as coronations, receptions of foreign ambassadors and ceremonial processions of the rulers.

-Works of the Kremlin masters, gifts from foreign rulers and ambassadors, presents from Russian noblemen and acquisition inside and outside Russia were the sources for filling royal treasuries.
+The works of the Kremlin masters, gifts from foreign rulers and ambassadors, presents from Russian nobles and acquisitions at home and abroad were the sources for filling the royal treasury.

-In the early 18th century, when the capital transferred to Saint Petersburg, the work of palace institutions and workshops stopped.
-They were integrated into united storage of ancient treasures, that led to the foundation of the museum in the Kremlin in 1806 by the Decree of Emperor Alexander I.
+At the beginning of the 18th century, when the capital moved to Saint Petersburg, the work of the palace institutions and workshops ceased.
+They were integrated into the unified storage of ancient artefacts, which led to the museum’s establishment in the Kremlin in 1806 by decree of Emperor Alexander I.

-In 1806-1917, the museum collection was completed by items from the palace property, gifts to Russian Emperors, archaeological findings and purchases.
-The artillery collection of the Moscow Kremlin, one of the biggest ones in the world, was registered at that time.
+Between 1806 and 1917, the museum’s collection was supplemented by items from the palace’s possessions, imperial gifts, archaeological finds and purchases.
+The artillery collection of the Moscow Kremlin, one of the largest in the world, was registered at that time.

-After the October Revolution 1917, the collection was replenished by valuables of the Russian Orthodox Church from the shutdown, as well as destroyed churches, cathedrals and monasteries.
-Those were values mainly from the Patriarch’s Vestry, vestries of the Kremlin cathedrals and monasteries that were formed on its territory.
-The transfer of those valuables to the museum has prevented many of them from destruction and selling abroad.
+After the October Revolution of 1917, the collection was replenished with the Russian Orthodox Church’s valuables from the closed and destroyed churches, cathedrals and monasteries.
+These were mainly valuables from the Patriarch’s sacristy, the sacristies of the Kremlin’s cathedrals and monasteries founded on its territory.
+Their transfer to the museum saved many of them from being destroyed and sold abroad.

-In the Soviet times, the Museums’ collection was completed through planned purchase activities, transfers from state and private institutions, gifts from individuals, and archaeological research on the territory of the Moscow Kremlin.
+During the Soviet period, the museum collection was enriched by planned acquisitions, transfers from state and private institutions, gifts from individuals, and archaeological research in the territory of the Moscow Kremlin.

-The collection of the Moscow Kremlin Museums is still being replenished.
-Historically formed collection of masterpieces, many of which have become the symbols of the Russian State and culture, make the museum a treasure house.
+The Moscow Kremlin Museums’ collection is still growing.
+The historic collection of masterpieces, many of which have become the symbols of the Russian State and culture, make the museum a treasure house.